 What are you chances for admission to Brigham Young University?
 Register now to find out!

 BYU Law School is considered to have a Somewhat Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Byu is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Byu is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Brigham Young University 1L section size is 23% larger than law schools in Utah and 3% larger than all Private law schools.
+Brigham Young University 1L section size is 6% smaller than law schools in Utah and 34% smaller than all PRIVATE law schools.